 For modification of a foreign or out-of-state child support order, the process is different, not in the registering itself, but in the court’s authority to modify the registered order.
 The determination is based, in part, upon the current residences of the parties and child and whether there is any further connection with the issuing state.
 It is a far more complicated determination than mere enforcement.
 And, once Alabama modifies an order, then Alabama courts become the issuing state for the order, with continuing jurisdiction.

-This issues often come up with military families, or former spouses of service members.
+These issues often come up with military families, or former spouses of service members.
 Please see our article on military divorces on specific issues on child support where service members are involved.

 There is also an interstate act for addressing child support orders when the parties are in different states, which does not require the need for registering the support order at all.
 Surely the interstate questions are more complex than in state matters.

-Advocating for Fair Child Support
+Advocating For Fair Child Support